zhaocheng-zhang/zhaocheng-zhang.github.io/research.md

 ## Working Papers

 * [Impact of Primary Care Market Mergers on Quality: Evidence from the English NHS](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4918321) (with Blair Lyu)
-* Tensor Factor Analysis of Global Supply Chains
+* Tensor Factor Analysis of Global Supply Chains (with Weichen Wang and Jing Wu)

 ## Work in Progress